Kanjin0/FIA-Reactive-Agent/README.md

 └── ...
 ```

-*(Update this tree to reflect the repository.)*
+*(Update this tree to reflect the repository structure.)*

 ---

 # Running

-Install the required dependencies (WARNING: There may be trouble in doing it this way.
-Speaking from personal experience, as one of the contributors of this project, you may need to install the parts listed in the requirements one by one)
+Install the required dependencies:

 ```bash
 pip install -r requirements.txt
 ```

+> **Note:** Depending on the operating system and Python version, some dependencies may need to be installed individually.
+If `pip install -r requirements.txt` fails, install the listed packages one by one.

-Run the simulation
+Run one of the available controllers:

 ```bash
 python tp1-alunos.py
 ```

 or

 ```bash
 python trigo.py